yedp123/ComfyUI-Beginner-Bible/README.md

 ## **❤️ Credits**

-Curated and created by Yann.
+Curated and created by Yedp.
 Designed to help artists and beginners easily bridge the gap into node-based AI workflows.